pkulchenko/fullmoon/README.md

 ```

 The following options are supported; the default values are shown in
-parentheses and options marked with `mult` can set multiple values when
+parentheses and options marked with `mult` can set multiple values by
-passed a table:
+passing a table:

 - addr: sets the address to listen on (mult)
-- pidPath: sets the pid file path on the local file system
-- directory: sets local directory to serve assets from (mult)
-- logMessages: enables logging message headers
-- header: sets default headers added to each response by passing a table
-  with header-value pairs
-- sslTicketLifetime (86400s): sets the duration of the ssl ticket
-- brand ("redbean/<v> fullmoon/<v>"): sets the Server header value
+- brand: sets the Server header value ("redbean/<ver> fullmoon/<ver>")
 - cache: configures `Cache-Control` and `Expires` headers for all static
   assets served (in seconds).
 A negative value disables the headers.
   Zero means no cache.
-- port (8080): sets the port number to listen on
 - certificate: sets the TLS certificate value (mult)
+- directory: sets local directory to serve assets from (mult)
+- header: sets default headers added to each response by passing a table
+  with header-value pairs
+- logMessages: enables logging message headers
+- pidPath: sets the pid file path on the local file system
+- port: sets the port number to listen on (8080)
 - privateKey: sets the TLS private key value (mult)
+- sslTicketLifetime: sets the duration (sec) of the ssl ticket (86400)

 The key and certificate values can be read using the `getAsset` method
 that can access both assets packaged within the webserver archive and